 reluctantly happily agreed.
 At least it can’t get much easier than cannoli stuffed French toast cups.
 After I originally got the hang of them, they really took no time at all.
 I even brought some leftovers into work and my coworkers loved them!

 And nobody could tell that I used gluten free bread!
 I used Canyon Bakehouse brand because I felt it held up the best.
 If you know of another brand that tastes and feels as much like the real thing, let me know!

 I topped these with mini chocolate chips and blueberries.
 There was a plan for strawberries, but they met an untimely end at the mercy of my over-filled refrigerator and the floor.
 Alas…

 Easy Cannoli Stuffed French Toast Cups would also go well with raspberries, bananas, maple syrup, chocolate chips, sliced almonds, or even cooked chopped bacon.
 Feel free to experiment with your favorite toppings!

 I hope you love these as much as I do!

-- 12 pieces white bread with crusts cut off
+- 12 pieces gluten free bread, with crusts cut off

 - 4 large eggs